gentlecat/counter/README.md

 Simple Counter
 ==============
-Simple Counter is an Android application which can help in counting.
-You can have multiple counters with their own names and values that can be easily changed.
+Simple Counter is a [tally counter](http://en.wikipedia.org/wiki/Tally_counter) for Android.
+You can have multiple counters with their own names and values.
 It's available on [Play Store][1].

 ![Art][2]